February 18, 2020

 Read more: How Is Vibrating Wire Piezometer Installation Done?

 It is important to ensure that the cables are properly tagged, from the point where they come out of the dam to the vertical shaft.
 It may be that even with every precaution, a mistake may still occur.
 For Example, Tags may get lost due to the cable getting accidentally cut.

-Encardio-rite follows a rule which dictates that looking from the vertical shaft end towards the sensor, the cable from the farthest sensor is always at the left-hand side while the offset trenches are to the right of the channel trench.
+Encardio Rite follows a rule that dictates that looking from the vertical shaft end towards the sensor, the cable from the farthest sensor is always at the left-hand side while the offset trenches are to the right of the channel trench.
 Following that rule, the cable from the closest sensor is at the extreme right.

 CAUTION: To take care of any settlement and/or contraction of concrete due to temperature effects, the cable should be zigzagged by providing a uniformly distributed slack of around 0.5 m in a 15 m length of each cable.